AnotherKamila/sdn-loadbalancer/report/report.md

 server metrics, such as server load or mean request latency, when making load balancing decisions.

-Therefore, this project proposes an SDN-based load balancer able to load-balance entirely in the data plane (i.e. at line rate), which can additionally forward the requests to the application servers with an arbitrary, dynamically adjustable distribution.
+Therefore, this project proposes a load balancer based on software-defined +networking (SDN), able to perform entirely in the data plane (i.e. at +line rate), which can additionally forward the requests to the application +servers with an arbitrary, dynamically adjustable distribution.

 The distribution can then be derived at real-time from application server metrics such as server load or request latency.